roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 If you find it unpleasant, that means you holding a grudge after all.
-Thence, Ohan  begin to develop a consciousness.
+Consequently, Ohan  begin to develop a consciousness.
 Indeed, I can't wait to see who, Apricot or you, would obtain consciousness first, thought  Hinagiku.